We live in a world where politicians are more concerned with being elected than creating and enforcing law.

 We live in a world where being skilled at navigating company politics is more important than being good at your job.

-We live in a world where what you call yourself (Democrat, Christian, feminist, pacifist, Minimalist, lifestyle designer) is more important than what you actually ARE, according to your actions.
+We live in a world where what you call yourself (Democrat, Christian, feminist, pacifist, minimalist, lifestyle designer) is more important than what you actually are, based on your actions.

 How much of your time is being flushed down the toilet?

 I’m not a big fan of setting New Year’s resolutions, as I tend to think the right time to make a change is when you realize a change should be made.
 But maybe January 1, 2011 is when you’ll reclaim that lost time.
 When you’ll stop flushing your time away.